starscrowding/UAHT/FAQ.md

 [Information for operators and p2p-agents](https://github.com/starscrowding/UAHT/blob/dev/PARTNERSHIP.md)

-### What is Jar?
+### What is Jar 🫙 ?

-Jar is a service that allows you to generate:
+Jar is a set of decentralized services and smart contracts that allow you to generate:

 ✅ Input through conversion \
 🍯 Jam pools of full range MATIC ↔ UAHT ↔ USDT, \